Essential strategies for successful marketing automation

 - Increase engagement with your target audience – by utilising automation for tasks such as social media management and relevant and timely email communication with valuable content, it can enable you to increase the engagement with your target audience and therefore increase your conversion rates.

-Now you know what marketing automation is, and why you should use it, we are going to explore how you can use it with 6 simple strategies you can implement within your business.
+Now you have a definition of marketing automation, and why you should use it, we are going to explore how you can use it with 6 simple marketing automation strategies you can implement within your business.

 Automate social media scheduling